NouhailaElmalouli/MaAI_AI_for_Robotic_Fabrication/README.md

     3.3 use swarms to get robots to coordinate and build something architectural. **(accepted)** project iaac 'minibuilders' <br>

 4. translating flat drawings into drawings in not planar surfaces. **(accepted)**

+# IDEAS

+1. OPTIMIZING THE MOVEMENT OF A ROBOTIC ARM BY USING GENETIC ALGORITHMS

+2. OPTIMISING THE TOOLPATH AF  ROBOTIC ARM BY USING AGENTS

+3. USING LLMS AND VLMS TO MAKE A ROBOT UNDERSTAND HUMAN VOICE AND BODY COMMANDS.